 What information we collect about you

 When you visit Austin Fraser’s website or contact us by email or telephone you may choose to provide us with personal information, for example your name, address, company name, private and corporate email address and phone number, financial information, compliance documentation and references verifying your qualifications and experience and your right to work in the United Kingdom, curriculum vitae and photograph, links to your professional profiles available in the public domain e.g. LinkedIn, Twitter, business Facebook or corporate website.
-This includes information you provide when you register to use our site, enter our database, apply for job vacancy, subscribe to our services, register for our events, participate in discussion boards, roundtable events or other social media functions on our site, for example, enter a competition, promotion or survey.
+This includes information you provide when you register to use our site, enter our database, apply for a job vacancy, subscribe to our services, register for our events, participate in discussion boards, roundtable events or other social media functions on our site, for example, enter a competition, promotion or survey.
 If you communicate with us by email we may retain the content of your email messages together with your email address and our responses.

 We may also obtain information about you from other sources such as LinkedIn, Xing, corporate websites, job board websites, online CV libraries, your business card, personal recommendations, and possible referrals.
 In such cases we will inform you by sending you a privacy notice, within 30 days of collecting the data, advising that we hold personal information about you, letting you know the source of the personal information and whether it was from publicly accessible sources, and for what purpose we intend to retain and process your personal information..

-When you visit our website, we may also automatically collect additional such as the server your computer is logged onto and your browser type.
+When you visit our website, we may also automatically collect additional information such as the server your computer is logged onto and your browser type.
 We use such information only to assist us in providing an effective service (e.g. to adapt our website to the needs of your end user device or to allow you to log in to our website).

 How we use your personal information and the legal basis for processing

 As a recruitment business we introduce candidates to clients for permanent employment, temporary worker placements or independent professional contracts.
 The exchange of personal information of our candidates and our client contacts is a fundamental, essential part of this process.